SPONSORED BY: ASC Master Class

-Citing an affinity for a proactive, participatory camera, De Bont details how he and McTiernan sought “the right style for the right moment,” and explains how production designer Jackson De Govia and editor Frank Urioste helped them achieve that.
+Citing an affinity for a proactive, participatory camera, de Bont details how he and McTiernan sought “the right style for the right moment,” and explains how production designer Jackson De Govia and editor Frank Urioste helped them achieve that.

-He also discusses the influence of John Frankenheimer, his approach to lighting the skyscraper interiors and exteriors (including balancing the two in shot), working with Panavision anamorphic lenses, and lighting the films’s massive “Nakatomi Plaza” atrium set.
+He also discusses the influence of director John Frankenheimer, his approach to lighting the skyscraper interiors and exteriors (including balancing the two in shot), working with Panavision anamorphic lenses, and lighting the films’s massive “Nakatomi Plaza” atrium set.

 About the Project

 While visiting his estranged wife (Bonnie Bedelia) at her company Christmas party in Los Angeles, New York cop John McClane (Bruce Willis) stumbles onto an elaborate robbery staged as a terrorist attack, led by Hans Gruber (Alan Rickman), whose mercenaries take dozens of hostages, including McClane’s wife.
 During the ensuing standoff between the “terrorists” within the skyscraper and the authorities outside, McClane maneuvers to outsmart Gruber and rescue the hostages.

 Born in the Netherlands, Jan de Bont, ASC started working behind the camera on Dutch productions in the 1960s.